Frendzel/cv/index.md

 02.2012`
 __Intern__
 (Select Star)
-Internship focused on Joomla support.
+<br/>Internship focused on Joomla support.

 Responsibilities:
 - Preparing templates and installing templates with CMS on server